MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

    When you do so, Visual Studio displays the **SQL Server Object Explorer** window, which enables you to access tables, views and other objects in your database.
 You can either float this window or leave it docked.
 Adjust the other tool windows the way you want them.
 For added realism, you can add an actual database, but it's not necessary for this walk-through.

 1. When your layout is how you want it, select **Window** from the menu bar, and then select **Save Window Layout**.
 Name this layout "DB Project".
-(We won't bother with a debug mode layout for this project.)
+(Don't bother with a debug mode layout for this project.)

 ##### Switch between the layouts